 What to Expect and How to Prepare for the Appointment

-After a student completes the Online Intake Registration Form, AccessAbility Services will contact them via their University of Toronto email within a few business days to schedule an Intake appointment with a Disability Consultant.
+After a student completes the Online Intake Registration Form, AccessAbility Services strives to contact students via their University of Toronto email within two weeks to schedule an Intake appointment with a Disability Consultant.

 To prepare for your appointment we encourage students to think about the following questions in advance of your meeting.
 During the Intake appointment, the student will meet with a Disability Consultant to discuss a range of topics including: